From caffeine to LSD, cannabis to codeine, the term psychoactive drugs encompasses a huge spectrum of different compounds.

 - Impaired memory

-The drug is consumed in several forms: inhalation, eating, drinking, capsule form, and more.
+The drug can be used in several forms: inhalation, orally via tinctures, edibles, and capsules, topically, and more.

 Hallucinogens is an umbrella term used to define substances that cause hallucinations, strong changes in perception, and sensory abnormalities.